 Homework and learning outside the classroom

-- Run a Reading Challenge and a Writing of the Month competition to develop your child’s skills.
+•We run year-round Reading Challenge and a Writing of the Month competition to develop your child’s skills.

-- write on the homework record or ask to speak to your child's teacher if you had to help them or if they found the homework very difficult.
+•Check the ‘homework record’ and make sure your child does their homework before their next lesson.
+Write on the homework record or ask to speak to your child's teacher if you had to help them or if they found the homework very difficult.

 The benefits of your involvement - contacting your child's teacher